DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/01-07 Meeting Notes.md

 - From now on, the game's levels need to properly account for the game's mechanics.
 - To do this, we are splitting the next level into 2 different sets of sections: Movement sections and Combat Sections.
 - This way, we can more concretely focus on how we want the player to play the game in specific environments.

+## Problems with the Game

+One of the biggest problems we have is conveyance: when people play our game, they often have no idea wtf is going on.

+- To fix this, we thought of a couple things